-- We commit to providing all Holy Rosary School staff with the necessary support to enable them to fulfil their roles.
-This will include regular and appropriate learning opportunities. - We commit to providing regular opportunities to clarify and confirm policy and procedures in relation to child safety, and young people's protection and wellbeing.
-This will include annual training in the principles and intent of the Child Safety Policy and Child Safety Code of Conduct, and staff responsibilities to report concerns. - We commit to listening to all concerns voiced by Holy Rosary School staff, clergy, volunteers and contractors about keeping children and young people safe from harm.

-• We commit to providing opportunities for Holy Rosary School school employees, volunteers, contractors and clergy to receive formal debriefing and counselling arising from incidents of the abuse of a child or young person.
+- We commit to providing all Holy Rosary School staff with the necessary support to enable them to fulfil their roles, and to ensure that staff are attuned to signs of harm and are able to facilitate child-friendly ways for children and students to express their views, participate in decision-making and raise their concerns.
+This will include regular and appropriate learning opportunities. - We commit to providing regular opportunities to clarify and confirm policy and procedures in relation to child safety and wellbeing, and young people's protection and wellbeing.
+This will include annual training in the principles and intent of the Child Safety and Wellbeing Policy and Child Safety Code of Conduct, and staff responsibilities to report concerns. - We commit to listening to all concerns voiced by Holy Rosary School staff, clergy, volunteers and contractors about keeping children and young people safe from harm. - We commit to providing opportunities for Holy Rosary School school employees, volunteers, contractors and clergy to receive formal debriefing and counselling arising from incidents of the abuse of a child or young person.